statycc/pymwp/guide/4_example_while.md

 }
 ```

-This program contains decision logic, a while loop, and multiple variables.
+This program contains decision logic, iteration, and multiple variables.
 Determining if a polynomial growth bound exists is not immediate by inspection.
 It is therefore an interesting candidate for analysis with pymwp!